Kevoulee/landscape/PITCHME.md

 * Land in Decentraland is permanently owned by the community, giving them full control over their creations- creating an immutable record of ownership
 * Decentraland uses an Ethereum smart contract to maintain a ledger of ownership for land parcels in the virtual world
 * Decentraland clients will connect to the Ethereum network to fetch updates to the state of the LAND smart contract
-* LAND is bought by burning MANA (MANA can also be used to make in-world purchases of digital goods and services), a fungible ERC20 token of fixed supply
+* LAND is bought by burning MANA (MANA can also be used to make in-world purchases of digital goods and services), a fungible ERC20 token of fixed supply (burn function-creates a new entry)
-* The LAND contract uses a burn function to destroy MANA and create a new entry in the LAND registry.
-New parcels need to be adjacent to a non-empty parcel.

 +++